 To participate fully in the programme all students will need to have proficiency in English.
-English language requirements for students who are not native English speakers: Overall TOEFL score of 85; or IELTS score of 6.5 (no less than 6.0 in each component); or CET-4 at 550 or CET-6 at 520.
-If the language of instruction in your home institution is English you do not need to provide evidence of your English proficiency.
-Teaching Core syllabus material will be covered in lectures.
-Students attend four lectures each Methods: week and each lecture lasts 90 minutes.
+English language requirements for students who are not native English speakers: • TOEFL iBT score of 98 • IELTS score of 7.0 (no less than 6.5 in each component) Duolingo English Test score of 125 (no less than 115 in each section) Cambridge English Scale score of 185 If the language of instruction in your home institution is English you do not need to provide evidence of your English proficiency.
+Teaching Methods: Core syllabus material will be covered in lectures.
+Students attend four lectures each week and each lecture lasts 90 minutes.
 Seminars in smaller groups offer students space to discuss and debate, to dig deeper into difficult concepts, and to explore their own ideas.
 Student contribution to seminars is vital, and tutors will ensure everyone takes part in discussions.
 Seminars last 1 hour and students will take part in four seminars each week.
 Independent study is a crucial part of an LMH Summer Programme and of the Oxford teaching model.
 Tutors will recommend important reading to do between lectures and seminars that will enable students to come to class equipped to understand the information presented and prepared to take part in discussion and debate.
 Each week students will have an assignment of independent work to complete and submit in advance of the tutorial.
 There is an appropriate amount of space in the timetable to complete the necessary reading, preparation, and assignments.
 Students should expect to do around 40 hours of independent study each week.
 The final class each week is a tutorial, a very small class typically including only 2-4 students and central to the teaching methods used by the University of Oxford and on LMH Summer Programmes.
 Guided by their tutor, students will receive feedback on their assignments and be challenged to defend, justify, or even rethink their work and ideas.
 These rigorous academic discussions help develop and facilitate learning in a way that cannot be done with lectures and seminars alone.
 Assessment: On a three-week LMH Summer Programme students produce one piece of assessed work every week, which is submitted to the tutor and then discussed in a tutorial.
 At the end of each week students will receive a percentage grade for their submitted work.
 Each week's work counts for a third of the final percentage grade, so the final grade is an average of the mark received for each piece of work.
 Students who stay for six or nine weeks will receive a separate grade for each 3-week course.
 Academic Credit: Lady Margaret Hall will provide a transcript of students' assessed work, and can send this directly to your home institution if required.
 LMH Summer Programmes are designed to be eligible for academic credit, and we will communicate with home institution to facilitate this as needed.
 As a guide, we recommend the award of 15 CATS / 7.5 ECTS / 4 US Credits for each 3-week course.